 Reference management software enables you to:

-UCL Library Services supports the use of three software packages: EndNote, Mendeley, and, Zotero.
-Information about how to access these packages is below but please contact your local trust IT support for any installation queries.
+UCL Library Services supports the use of three software packages: EndNote, Mendeley, and Zotero.
+Information about how to access and use these packages is below.
+For EndNote, contact your local trust IT support for any installation queries.

 GOSH has a licence for EndNote Desktop that allows staff to install EndNote on a GOSH computer or on a personal computer.